The real Bale - by those who know him best

 "You could give him the ball, he started to dribble and you began to see what we have seen over the years - dribbling past players with speed and sharpness.

-"After the first couple of training sessions, I thought he had a little bit but you are still cautious because he is a young kid and you ask yourself 'can they take it into a game?'
+"After the first couple of training sessions, I thought he had a little bit but you are still cautious because he is a young kid and you ask yourself: 'Can they take it into a game?'

-"When we played Trinidad and Tobago and he came on I instantly knew he was going to be a top player.
+"When we played Trinidad and Tobago and he came on, I instantly knew he was going to be a top player.
 We saw the same things as we had seen in the training sessions and he was even more confident when he took to the game stage.

 "Sometimes when young players go on the pitch they are nervous, thinking about the crowd and who they are playing against.
 That did not enter Gareth's mind.
-It was a case of 'give me the ball, I am going to dribble, I am going to run, this is where I want to be'.
+It was a case of: 'Give me the ball, I am going to dribble, I am going to run.
+This is where I want to be.'

 "Later he went down the left and pulled the ball back for me to score, which makes that his first assist for Wales.